BaseStacks/schema-form/README.md

 A React library built on top of [**react-hook-form**](https://github.com/react-hook-form/react-hook-form) that turns schema definitions into dynamic forms, reducing boilerplate and simplifying validation while maintaining full customizability.

+## Features

+- 📝 **Schema-Driven Forms** - Define your entire form structure with a simple JavaScript object
+- 🔄 **React Hook Form Integration** - Built on top of react-hook-form for robust form handling
+- ✅ **Built-in Validation** - Form validation based on your schema definition
+- 🧩 **Extensible Components** - Easily customize the rendering of any field type
+- 🧰 **Complex Field Types** - Support for nested objects, arrays, and conditional fields
+- 🎨 **Context-Based Styling** - Pass styling and rendering hints through context

 ## Table of Contents

 - [Features](#features)